wikimedia/html-metadata/README.md

 # MetaData html scraper and parser for Node.js

 The aim of this library is to be a comprehensive source for extracting all html embedded metadata.
-Currently it supports Open Graph and Schema.org microdata using third party libraries, a native Dublin Core implementation, and some general metadata that doesn't belong to a particular standard (for instance, the content of the title tag, or meta description tags).
+Currently it supports Schema.org microdata using third party libraries, a native Dublin Core and Open Graph implementation, and some general metadata that doesn't belong to a particular standard (for instance, the content of the title tag, or meta description tags).

 Planned is support for  RDFa , twitter, AGLS, eprints, highwire, BEPress and other yet unheard of metadata types.
 Contributions and requests for other metadata types welcome!

-Longterm goals include support for linked-to  RDF.

 ## Install